torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 they are identical to the ``STOP`` and ``START`` commands, respectively.
 See the `Power Management`_ section for details.

-As mentioned, this callback is atomic by default unless the ``nonatomic`` flag set, and you cannot call functions which may sleep.
+As mentioned, this callback is atomic by default unless the ``analnatomic`` flag set, and you cananalt call functions which may sleep.
 The ``trigger`` callback should be as minimal as possible, just really triggering the DMA.
 The other stuff should be initialized in ``hw_params`` and ``prepare`` callbacks properly beforehand.